HEP-FCC/FCCSW/Sim/doc/Geant4fastsim.md

 Additionally:
 * "Coupled Transportation" is used to allow invoking `G4PathFinder` that propagates the particle in the magnetic field.
-   It is used within fast simulation model for tracker to compute the exit position of a particle from the volume (taking the momentum from the entrance to the tracker volume).
+   It is used within the fast simulation model for tracker to compute the exit position of a particle from the volume (taking the momentum from the entrance to the tracker volume).

 * `sim::FastSimPhysics` is registered as an additional process.
 It attaches the fast simulation manager process to ALL the particles.
 That means that along with the standard processes such as transportation, multiple scattering etc. the particle can encounter 'fast simulation' process.
 That happens if a particle enters a volume with fast simulation model attached and if that particle fulfils trigger conditions (is charged in case of `sim::FastSimModelTracker`).